zhang-wenxi/zhang-wenxi.github.io/_posts/writings/2026-04-30-ML-Features.md

   <h2>The step people rush — and why you shouldn't</h2>

   <p>EDA wasn't just data cleaning.
 It was how I got the scope right.
-It was how I discovered that shipping mode wasn't just another column — it turned out to be the number one SHAP driver of late deliveries.</p>
+It was how I discovered that shipping mode wasn't just another column; it turned out to be the number one SHAP driver of late deliveries.</p>

   <p>If I had skipped past that, I would have spent weeks tuning a model built on the wrong foundation.
 No amount of Optuna search or additional CV folds rescues a model that is missing the signal that matters most.</p>